MontaineHOA/CCnR/99_amendment.md

 and associated Limited Building Setback Line as shown on the Plat, per the private agreement between Developer and Plateau Preservationists dated August 28, 1999.
 This private agreement states that no residential structure foundation or impervious surface is to be located within the Landscape Zone.
-The Limited BSBL shown over Tracts 0, Y, Lots 1 through 12, and 20 through 27, inclusive, limits residential house foundations only and does not preclude other forms of building, grading, or impervious surface, within the east 25 feet of the west 75 feet of the plat.
+The Limited BSBL shown over Tracts O, Y, Lots 1 through 12, and 20 through 27, inclusive, limits residential house foundations only and does not preclude other forms of building, grading, or impervious surface, within the east 25 feet of the west 75 feet of the plat.